Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit with branch versioning/README.md

 ## How to use the sample

-Upon opening the sample, you will be prompted to enter credentials for the service.
+Upon launching the sample, you will be prompted to enter credentials for the service.
 Once loaded, the map will zoom to the extent of the feature layer.
 The current version is indicated at the top of the map.
 Tap "Create" to open a dialog to specify the version information (name, access, and description).
-See the *Additional information* section for restrictions on the version name.
+See the *Additional information* section for the provided credentials and restrictions on the version name.

 Create the version with the information that you specified.
 Select a feature to edit an attribute and/or tap a second time to relocate the point.